junaid-shaikk/multithreaded-webserver/README.md

-# Multithreaded Web Server and Client Implementations in Java
+# Multithreaded Web Server and Client with Cache Implementations in Java

 This repository contains various implementations of Java servers and clients using socket programming.
 The servers demonstrate handling requests in different ways: single-threaded, multi-threaded, and with a thread pool.
-The **ThreadPool Server** is designed to handle high-load scenarios and can be tested using JMeter.
+The **ThreadPool** Server is designed to handle high-load scenarios and can be tested using JMeter.
+Additionally, a caching mechanism is implemented to optimize performance by storing and reusing responses for repeated client requests, reducing server processing time and improving efficiency.

 ---